paradise-jacamar-1600

 Behavior: Paradise Jacamars are often observed perched quietly on branches, waiting to spot insects and small prey items flying by.
 They feed primarily on flying insects, catching them in mid-air using their sharp bills.
 These birds are known for their agility in flight and their ability to perform aerial maneuvers to catch prey.

-Breeding: The breeding behavior of Paradise Jacamars typically involves the establishment of monogamous pairs that defend territories during the breeding season.
+Breeding: The breeding behavior of Paradise Jacamars involves the establishment of monogamous pairs that defend territories during the breeding season.
 Nests are usually located in burrows excavated in earthen banks or termite mounds, where females lay eggs and incubate them.
 Both parents participate in feeding and caring for the young until they are ready to fledge.

 Distribution